Dante-Cadiz/lemon-cleaner/README.md

-# lemon-cleaner
+## Lemon Image Cleaner
-Data cleaning plug-in application to facilitate a larger machine learning dashboard
+* This is a small data cleaning plug-in application to facilitate a larger project which can be found [here](https://lemon-quality-control.herokuapp.com/)
+* The purpose of this side application is to avoid Rembg's dependency conflict with